 DNS Made Easy’s SMTP Service allows you to configure an account username and password so you can authenticate to our SMTP servers, after authentication you can send up to your allotted quota in email as a user from your own domain(s) and from any email account you wish.
 Your email client or server will need to be configured to use our outgoing SMTP server with the authentication credentials you have created.

 NOTE: DNS Made Easy DNS service for your domain is required to use our SMTP services.
 We require all users to first create an account, configure DNS service, then call our offices to subscribe to the SMTP service for verification.
+You would also need to add our SMTP server into your SPF record (entered as a TXT record).
+The stand-alone SPF record for our SMTP server would look like this:

 1. Select SMTP service